| EXPERIMENT IN CREATIVITY "Human freedom never has as much

 of ceramic sculptures.
 Looking to the right, one discovers

+the workshops and galleries for finished work.
 The Wissa Wassef family also have their homes here - their

 vaults and domes a familiar silhouette against the evening